soulripper13/cozylife_local/README.md

 2.  **Add Integration:** Click the `+ ADD INTEGRATION` button.
 3.  **Search:** Search for "CozyLife Local" and click on it.
 4.  **Setup:**
+    -   Leave **IP address** empty and submit to scan the local network automatically.
+    -   The integration will show how many CozyLife devices were found, then let you select one to add.
+    -   To scan a specific subnet, set **Network CIDR** to something like `192.168.1.0/24`.
+The default `auto` scans Home Assistant's local IPv4 network.
-    -   Enter the **single, static IP address** of your CozyLife device.
+    -   To add a device manually, enter the **single, static IP address** of your CozyLife device.
 The integration will connect and set it up.
+    -   For battery temperature/humidity sensors that sleep most of the time, enter the device's static IP address and enable **Sleeping temp/humidity sensor**.
+This creates the temperature, humidity, and battery entities without contacting the device first; values will appear after the sensor next wakes/responds.
+    -   Lights may prompt for minimum and maximum color temperature values.
+    -   Sleeping sensors may prompt for report interval and sensitivity settings.
+The minimum report interval is 1800 seconds.
     -   **Developer Method:** To add a device remotely without an active connection (e.g., for development), enter its single, static IP address and check the "Skip validation" box.

+### Device Options

+After a device is added, open the integration entry's options to adjust device-specific behavior:

+-   **Lights:** minimum and maximum Kelvin range.
+-   **Sensor devices:** report interval, temperature sensitivity, and humidity sensitivity.
+-   Battery temperature/humidity sensors use a minimum report interval of 1800 seconds because the CozyLife app and device firmware do not persist lower values.
+-   **All devices:** optional debug logging.

 ## Device Information & Logging

-This integration provides **comprehensive logging** to help you understand your device's capabilities and troubleshoot issues.
-When you add a device, detailed information is automatically logged to Home Assistant's logs.
+This integration logs the identifiers and DPIDs needed to understand your device's capabilities and troubleshoot issues.
+When you add a device through normal discovery or manual IP setup, discovery information is automatically logged to Home Assistant's logs.
+Sleeping sensor setup creates cached metadata without waking the device, so it may not have a real DID in the logs at setup time.

 ### Viewing Your Device Information